-The solution of the "retarded potentials", which describes waves diverging from a source, from causes located in the past which have produced them.
+- 1. The solution of the "retarded potentials", which describes waves diverging from a source, from causes located in the past which have produced them; - 2.
 The solution of the "anticipated potentials", which describes waves converging towards a source, to a cause located in the future.

-Diverging waves (for example heat, sound, and radio waves) describe phenomena which are caused by the past, while waves which converge describe all those phenomena which are attracted towards causes located in the future.
+Diverging waves (for example heat, sound and radio waves) describe phenomena which are caused by the past, while waves which converge describe all those phenomena which are attracted towards causes located in the future.
 What Fantappiè discovered can be considered a natural evolution of quantum mechanics:

-In 1905, Einstein had introduced the special theory of relativity, which described the universe using four dimensions: three dimensions of space and a fourth dimension relative to time, paving the way for descriptions in which past, present and future coexist.

-- In 1928, Dirac demonstrated the existence of the positron as an anti-particle of the electron, starting the first studies on antimatter and the inversion of time. - Quantum mechanics demonstrated that every physical law is symmetrical in respect of time.
+- In 1905, Einstein had introduced the special theory of relativity, which described the universe using four dimensions: three dimensions of space and a fourth dimension relative to time, paving the way for descriptions in which past, present and future coexit; - 2.
+In 1928, Dirac demonstrated the existence of the positron as an anti-particle of the electron, starting the first studies on antimatter and the inversion of time. - 3.
+At last, quantum mechanic demonstrated that every physical law is symmetrical in respect of time.